The-Discounters/vizsurvey/README.md

 ### Create your instance in firestore for staging and production

-Create an new project in firebase console.
+1. Create an new project in firebase console.
+2. Navigate to Project Settings->Service accounts tab.
+Click on Generate new private key.
+Confirm and the admin credentials json file will download to you downloads folder.
+I renamed mine to something shorter (i.e. admin-credentials-production.json).
+Copy the file to the packages/firebase/functions folder.
+This file contains your admin credentials which have access to all firebase services (like superuser) so keep it somewhere safe.
-Create a new app in the project above and copy the values out of the firebaseConfig code shown to the staging or production .env file.
+3. Create a new app in the project above and copy the values out of the firebaseConfig code shown to the staging or production .env file depending on what environment they are for (i.e. .env.prod for production).
-I think I created the firestore database.
+4. Create the firestore database.
 I chose to create the rules in test mode which has open access rules for 30 days so that I could get the deployment working.
 The firestore database was created in datastore mode, which is backward compatible with Firebase real time database.
 Since we don't have to maintain backward compatiblity, go into the console and switch to native mode.
 Then you can access the database from the firestore console (otherwise you have to access it from the google cloud console since datastore mode databases can only be accessed from that tool).
-Open a terminal session and run `source ./setenv<environment>.sh` i.e. setenvstaging.sh where <environment> is the environment you want to load data into.
-Then `cd scripts` and `./refresh.sh`
+5. Open a terminal session and run `source ./setenv<environment>.sh` i.e. setenvstaging.sh where <environment> is the environment you want to load data into.
+Then `cd scripts` and `./refresh.sh`.
+6.

 ### Download firestore credentials files